dhanushkamathS/dietTracker/README.md

        				to add , remove and update

 # DESCRIPTION <br />
-       sh script designed to  log , analyse and maintain the consumption of food with a full database controle to add , remove and update, visualise the progress with graph
+       python script designed to  log , analyse and maintain the consumption of food with a full database controle to add , remove and update, visualise the progress with graph

 # PARAMETERS <br />

-diet-app ls  - provides a list of food consumed on the current day <br />
+diet-app ls  - provides a list of food consumed on the current day <br /><br />
-diet-app dls - provides a detailed list of food consumed on the current day <br />
+diet-app dls - provides a detailed list of food consumed on the current day <br /><br />
-diet-app cal - provides a calorie informaton of food consumed on the current day <br />
+diet-app cal - provides a calorie informaton of food consumed on the current day <br /><br />
-diet-app graph - provides the graph to visualise the data <br />
+diet-app graph - provides the graph to visualise the data <br /><br />
 diet-app help  - help <br />
 <br />
-diet-app setcal <amount>  - to set the calorie limit <br />
+diet-app setcal <amount>  - to set the calorie limit <br /><br />
-diet-app rm  <foodName>   - food to be removed from that day <br />
+diet-app rm  <foodName>   - food to be removed from that day <br /><br />
 diet-app rmdb  <foodName> - food to be removed from the data base <br />
 <br />
 <br />